 We visited the Chiang Rai night market as the sun set, and had a leisurely walk through the place.
 It was much more relaxed than its Chiang Mai counterpart, but still did not offer much that we wanted.
 We had some mediocre pad thai in the food section, and headed back home.

 The next morning we had a fantastic breakfast at Thamma Da Coffee House on the shores of the Kok River, a little outside the center of Chiang Rai.
 The space is beautiful, in a couple old buildings with a lovely garden overlooking the river.
 The bar looked wonderful too, but we supposed it was a little too early to be drinking cocktails.
 After breakfast we visited the Baan Dam (Black House) museum, which is weird in a very fascinating way, to say the least.
-It’s essentially the antique collection of Thawan Duchanee, a local and eclectic artist, spread across a number of buildings in a large yard.
+It’s essentially the antique collection of Thawan Duchanee, an eccentric local artist, spread across a number of buildings in a large yard.
 The buildings themselves are quite beautiful, and the antiques inside –ranging from ornate chairs of carved horns to alligator and anaconda skins– were stunning, and replete with phallic symbolism.
 We spent an hour or so wandering around the grounds, often wishing that we could run off with something like an ornate, carved bed frame or a several ton statue.

 After Baan Dam we headed to its antithesis, Wat Rong Khun (White Temple) on the opposite side of town.
 Wat Rong Khun is a massive contemporary buddhist temple of white and glittering material.
 The result is pretty spectacular, but just as weird as Baan Dam, if not weirder.
 The symbolism of the place is perhaps its greatest draw, with no shortage of morbid and macabre.
 Looking off the side of the bridge towards the temple presents a sea of outreached arms –some human, some demonic, some cybernetic– all grasping for an escape from the underworld.
 Many similar objects dot the area.
 There’s a massive bust of the monster from the 1987 film Predator, for example, and an airbrushed painting of the burning World Trade Center on the interior wall of the temple.
 Nevertheless, there were a number of robe-clad buddhists praying here as well, apparently undeterred by the surrounding anguish.